-This is a convenience function for generating DESeqDataSet
+This is a convenience function for generating DESeqDataSet objects,

 but this function also adds support for counting reads across non-contiguous